This tangy Indian garlic chutney goes very well with South Indian breakfast dishes like Dosa, Idli. It is also a great dip for garlic breadsticks.

 1. Serve it along with dosa, Idlies.

-2. If you wish, you can also serve it seasoning.
-For seasoning, heat oil in the pan, add mustard seeds and urad dal.
+2. If you wish, you can also serve it with seasoning.
+Heat oil in the pan for seasoning; add mustard seeds and urad dal.
 When mustard seeds splutter, add it to the garlic chutney.

 Tips and Variations: